 The Royal Highland Show, celebrating its 175th anniversary in 2015, is without question one of the UK's premier agricultural shows.
 A unique and iconic event, it showcases the very best of food, farming and rural life, attracting top quality pedigree livestock and horses from across the UK.
 Each year nearly 2,000 exhibitors congregate on the outskirts of Scotland’s capital city, bringing with them well over 5,000 individual animals.
 The Royal Highland Show is seen as a must-attend event for pedigree breeders who wish to showcase their stock.
 Competition is intense; winning a rosette is to be savoured, becoming a champion is something of which dreams are made - whilst Inter Breed Championships are the reward of a lifetime.
 The Show is fortunate to have been awarded a large number of qualifying classes for the prestigious Horse of the Year Show; these qualifiers act as a magnet for many of the top names in the equine showing world.
 In addition to the showing classes, we have competitions across a number of skills and disciplines.
 Our 16 Show Jumping classes are real crowd pleasers, with many of the top British Show jumpers vying for the generous cash prizes on offer.
 Allied to equestrian competitions we celebrate the skills of our Farriers, in the Show’s own Forge.
 The precision of creating and fitting a finely honed shoe from a bar of metal never ceases to amaze onlookers.
 This year we are hosting the British National Farriery Championships drawing the top farriers and apprentices from all across.
 On the edible side we run competitions for Cheese, Butter and Ice Cream and for Honey.
 The Dairy Produce section attracts entries from small artisan producers as well as the large creameries.
 Awards in this section fall into Gold Silver and Bronze categories and are decided on by a select panel of experienced judges.
 Within the Honey Marquee there is a significant educational element which is always a great draw for our many school groups.
 There are honey tastings in the marquee, but these do not include the entries in our honey cocktail class - some of which are distinctly alcoholic!
 Another hugely popular site for visitors is the Poultry tent where fanciers bring a wide variety of fowl, some in glorious plumage, some in plainer attire, to compete across 115 classes which also include a variety of classes for the array of eggs entered each year, too.

-The Business of Trade Contributing to almost £100 million to the Scottish economy each year, the Royal Highland Show is an important business platform.
-This section is designed to facilitate 'doing business' at the show Making Connections Looking to source new suppliers, buy new machinery or network key individuals and businesses in the agri business sectors?
+The Business of Trade The annual economic impact of The Royal Highland Show is more than £47 million and is an important business platform This section is designed to facilitate 'doing business' at the show Making Connections Looking to source new suppliers, buy new machinery or network key individuals and businesses in the agri business sectors?
 Then our show directory has all the information you need from key contacts to their location within the showground.
 This can be purchased at the Show.
 See our Trade Exhibitor Directory to be directed to a full listing of exhibitors from 2014’s show.
 Doing Business We appreciate that some business discussions are best taking place in private rather than on a busy stand.
 To facilitate this, we will create a dedicated business space with private meeting rooms, free Internet connection and reception staff.
 To book please contact us.
 Looking to impress?
 Why not become a RHASS member and entertain your guest in the exclusive Member's Area with private bar, silver service restaurant and balcony overlooking the Main Ring.
 Contact 0131 335 6200 for details.

 Previous Royal Highland ShowShow the Video Highlights video